by Rebecca Burgess

 Free downloadable PDF: carbon-cycle-curriculum

 The lessons in this study guide are designed to connect student’s personal physical energy to its original source—the sun—and carry that connection into a deeper understanding of human material culture.
-Two foundational natural cycles, namely photosynthesis and the carbon cycle, are responsible for all life on earth, and learning about these two core cycles early on is an essential platform for enhancing human decision-making processes towards the creation of a sustainable society.
+Two foundational natural processes- photosynthesis and the carbon cycle are responsible for all life on earth.

-The first of these cycles—photosynthesis—is a process only plants can partake in; one that allows them to be ‘fed by sunlight’ as they convert photons (light energy), into chemical energy (sugars).
-The energy provided through photosynthesis is what drives the earth’s carbon cycle, whereby carbon dioxide from the earth’s atmosphere is absorbed by plants and transformed (with the addition of water) into carbohydrates.
+The first of these processes—photosynthesis—allows plants to be ‘fed by sunlight’ as they convert photons (light energy), into chemical energy (sugars).
+The energy provided through photosynthesis is what drives the earth’s carbon cycle, whereby carbon dioxide from the earth’s atmosphere is ‘inhaled’ by plants and transformed (with the addition of water) into carbohydrates.

 Modern society has become increasingly dependent upon a more ancient and less renewable form of carbon—fossil carbon, which comes from our deepest carbon pool—our lithosphere.
 This source of carbon is often burned and refined to create gasoline for our cars, plastic for our clothes, dyes, bottles, bags, and thousands of other objects we humans use.
 Fossil carbon is part of the earth’s storage system, and can be likened to a bank account that we humans are on our way to depleting, at the cost of our climate.